Dents du Midi: Fauna and Flora

-The Dents du Midi are located between the subalpine zone and the snow line, above the tree line.
+The massif of the Dents du Midi spans an elevation difference of over 2,800 metres, therefore hosting a wide variety of ecosystems, from deciduous forests, to coniferous forests, alpine tundra and glaciers.
+The highest section of the Dents du Midi is located between the subalpine zone and the snow line, above the tree line.
 The unstabilised scree slopes at an altitude of around 2500 m only leave room for particular plant species.
 For example, the Noccaea rotundifolia, the yellow mountain saxifrage (Saxifraga aizoides) and the purple saxifrage (Saxifraga oppositifolia) or the Artemisia can be found in hard-to-reach places.
 Rare plants such as Viola cenisia can be found near glaciers.
 Above 2500 m, the Dents du Midi are covered with snow nine months of the year which means there is very little vegetation.
 The rare plants that grow here are Bavarian gentians (Gentiana bavarica), snow willow (Salix reticulata) and Ranunculus alpestris.

 The fauna of the Dents du Midi is, as in the whole of the Valais Alps, mainly composed of chamois (Rupicapra rupicapra), marmots (Marmota) and alpine ibex (Capra ibex).
 It also includes various species of birds, such as the wallcreeper (Tichodroma muraria), the rock ptarmigan (Lagopus muta), the bearded vulture (Gypaetus barbatus) and sometimes the griffon vulture (Gyps fulvus).
 Approximately 40,000 fry are introduced each year into Lac de Salanfe, where fishing is permitted.
 Finally, herds of cows are sometimes pastured around the lake.